Admittedly-Goat/isiesem2024.net.github.io/docs/index.md

 ## Announcements

 - The abstract submission is open now!
-Anyone who is interested in giving a report at the conference can submit an abstract.
+Anyone who is interested in giving a presentation at the conference can submit an abstract.
 Please check the [Abstract Submission](Program/Abstract.md) page for more details.

 ## Important Dates